 Beginners may want to avoid laying events at first; at least until the concept of liability in the case of a lay going against you is understood thoroughly.

 Betfair offers the racing punter everything they could desire from an online wagering site.

 How to Wager with Betfair

 Functioning as a bet matching service rather than as a traditional bookmaker takes some getting used to, but the payoff is well worth the effort.

-One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products, No Free bets, and specials - products that offer some of the best odds.
+One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products and specials - products that offer some of the best odds.

 The bookmaker not only allows you to back a selection to win but also to pick selections to lose and pick your own odds just like stockbrokers do.
 As a punter, you get to make the best of both worlds.
 Betfair offers fixed price odds on events set by punters across the globe.

-Betfair charges a 5 percent or less commission on winning bets, which makes it a lucrative proposition for punters.
-The bookmaker offers ‘In Play' betting on select races where you can either Back or Lay off a horse during the course of the race.
+Betfair charges a commission between 2.5% to 10% on winning bets, which makes it a lucrative proposition for punters.
+The bookmaker offers ‘In Play' betting on selected races where you can either Back or Lay off a horse during the course of the race.

 Betfair Bet Types